luisqui/MoviesREST/README.md

 # How to install

-I did the DIST folder to the production export but if you want to install the application and the node modules:

 Download or clone the repository and use the npm install to get the node modules

 In case of you get the CORS error, i solved that installing the chrome extention: